Tree-Embedded Bayesian Factor Models for Multidimensional Categorical Distributions

 Figure~\ref{fig: realizations under factor pt} illustrates the three factor distributions and a sample of distributions that can be generated from the model

-Figure~\ref{fig: illustration of factor PT} presents ternary plots of 200 simulated distributions (simulation details are provided in Appendix~\ref{appendix: Details of the numerical experiments}).
-By construction, the mixture model generates points along a one-dimensional curve connecting the two components.
-In contrast, the logistic-tree factor model can represent a substantially richer family of distributions across the simplex; in theory, any distribution in the simplex can be approximated through suitable factor coefficients with the three linearly independent basis vectors.
-This expressive power is obtained because the loadings $\lambda_{i1}$ and $\lambda_{i2}$ are unconstrained real values rather than restricted to $(0,1)$.
-For instance, for the component $d_2$, the coefficient $\lambda_{i2}$ may exceed 1 or be negative, allowing the model to assign both high and low probabilities to the first and second categories.
+under several values of the loadings $(\lambda_1, \lambda_2, \lambda_3)$.
+It is seen that the logistic-tree factor model can represent a rich family of distributions on the simplex.
+In theory, any distribution on $3$-simplex can be approximated through a set of suitable factor coefficients with the three linearly independent basis vectors.
+This expressive power is obtained because the loadings $(\lambda_1, \lambda_2, \lambda_3)$ are unconstrained real values rather than restricted to $(0,1)$.
+For instance, for the component $d_1$, the coefficient $\lambda_{1}$ may be negative, allowing the model to assign both high and low probabilities to the first and second categories.
 Additionally, by increasing $\lambda_1$, we can even emphasize the characteristics of $d_1$.